csound-flossmanual/csound-floss/book/04-g-physical-modelling.md

 the right the phase diagram of their sum.
 For these figures, the same values were always used for _kfr_, _kmu_ and _kaex_.
-Comparing the first two figures, one sees that the oscillator adopts the exciting frequency _kfex_ within a large frequency range.
+Comparing the first two figures, one sees that the oscillator adopts the exciting frequency &nbsp;_kfex_ within a large frequency range.
 When the frequency is low (figure a), the phases of the two waves are nearly the same.
 Hence there is a large deflection along the _x_-axis in the phase diagram showing the sum of the waveforms.
 When the frequency is high, the phases are nearly inverted (figure b) and the phase diagram shows only a small deflection.
 The figure c shows the transition to asynchronous behavior.
-If the proportion between the natural frequency of the oscillator _kfr_ and the excitation frequency kfex is approximately simple (_kfex_/kfr ≅ _m_/_n_), then within a certain range the frequency of the Van der Pol oscillator is synchronized so that _kfex_/kfr = _m_/_n_.
+If the proportion between the natural frequency of the oscillator _kfr_ and the <!-- using mathtex because the ≅ symbol doesn't seem to exist texlive so it doesn't render right in pdf  -->
+excitation frequency kfex is approximately simple ( _kfex_/kfr $≅$ _m_/_n_ ),
+then within a certain range the frequency of the Van der Pol oscillator is synchronized so that _kfex_/kfr = _m_/_n_.
 Here one speaks of higher order synchronization (figure d).